Are you ready to start gardening? Me too! Today I’ll be sharing my guide for what to plant in February for zones 7 and 8!

 We love tomatoes, so they’re my favorite thing on this “what to plant in February” list.
 Check out my top 10 tips for growing tomatoes, so that you can have a great harvest this year!

 If you didn’t get onions started indoors in January, it’s not too late to start them!
-You will want to get onion seedlings started early because they need a sold 8 weeks or more to get to transplanting size.
+You will want to start onion seedlings early because they need a solid 8 weeks or more to get to transplanting size.